 NEW HARVEST FOUNDATION CONSIDERS:

-- Provide services that benefit the LGBT communities in South Central Wisconsin.
+- Provide services that benefit the LGBTQ communities in Wisconsin.

 - Are not-for-profit and exempt from federal taxes under section 501(c)(3) of the Internal Revenue Service code, or who use a qualifying fiscal sponsor.

-- Projects/programs should be one year in duration with the possibility of renewal.
+- Projects/programs should be one year or less in duration with the possibility of renewal.

 - New Harvest Foundation will consider funding grants for up to $10,000.00.